ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-managing-translations-with-crowdin.md

 Once installed, open a terminal and go to the root of your project and run `crowdin generate`.
 This will generate a `crowdin.yml` file that is used to configure Crowdin in your project.
 In that file four things need to be changed:
-* `project_identifier`: the one you find under API on the Crowdin site
+* `project_identifier`: the one you find under `API` on the Crowdin site
-* `api_key`: also under API
+* `api_key`: also under `API`
 * `source`: this should point to the source translation file (e.g. in an Angular app `/src/assets/i18n/en.json`)
 * `translation`: the translated files will end up here (e.g. `/src/assets/i18n/%two_letters_code%.json`)

+> I don't recommend selecting the source language as a target language, because it will then be overwritten when downloading the translations.
+> You could put the source language file in a separate directory if you prefer the source language being editable on Crowdin as well.
+> However, you would have to update the source file manually when there are changes.

 > There are [more options](https://support.crowdin.com/configuration-file/){:target="_blank" rel="noopener noreferrer"} and regexes available, but these are the only ones required to set up Crowdin in an Angular app for example.

 ### Upload and download translations
-There are two options here, either you integrate Crowdin with your Git repository or you up and download the translations manually (or automate it using CLI commands).
+There are two options here: either you integrate Crowdin with your Git repository or you up and download the translations manually (or automate it using CLI commands).
 I personally prefer integrating it with Git so we'll get to that first.
-> It's also not possible to use both at the same time because you'll end up with multiple source files on Crowdin.com.
+> It's not possible to use both at the same time because you'll end up with multiple source files on Crowdin.com.

 #### Git integration
 On the Crowdin website, go to the project's settings again, then to `Integration`.
 Choose the source control system you're using and click on `Set Up Integration` (or choose `Enterprise` if you're on a self-hosted version).
-For GitHub.com and GitLab.com you'll be redirected to their website to authorize Crowdin to use your account.
+For GitHub and GitLab you'll be redirected to their website to authorize Crowdin to use your account.
-If you chose `Enterprise` you'll need to generate a token yourself and paste it into the correct field together with the URL to you self-hosted source control system.
+If you chose `Enterprise` you'll need to generate a token yourself and paste it into the correct field together with the URL to your self-hosted source control system.
 Next you can choose which branches you want to watch for changes to the source language file and choose a name of the branch to where translations should be pushed.
 > Which source branch you wish to use depends on your workflow.
 > In my case, we work with short-lived feature branches and once they are done, we merge them to the `master` branch.